glehmann/glehmann.github.io/_posts/2015-01-20-Shrinking-VirtualBox-vdi-files.md

 worth it.
 I think I'll continue to use it with the TRIM enable and see how it works.

+_Update 2015-01-22_

+Performances were *very* bad on windows.
+Using

+    fsutil behavior set DisableDeleteNotify 1

+helped a lot.

+Conclusion: I'll have to use reenable TRIM support and use [ForceTRIM] from time to time to keep the vdi file as small as possible.

 [ForceTRIM]: http://www.mediafire.com/download/1cd8dh0msw2jq1w/ForceTrim.zip